 An arrow in either direction indicates that all numbers in that direction are part of the solution set.

-The inequality reads is less than which means that is not a solution to the inequality, but every value of less than is.
-Thus, our graph must have an open circle at
+The inequality reads is less than which means that x=9 is not a solution to the inequality, but every value of x less than 9 is.
+Thus, our graph must have an open circle at x=9.

 Write the inequality shown by the graph.